Azure

 |

-Note:The information stored is subject to change as enhancements are made to the product.
+Note:The information stored is subject to change as enhancements are made to the SaaS application.

-Minimum API required permissions are based on the Application Permission and User Role .
+Minimum API required permissions are based on the Required Application Permissions for Azure and Required User Role for Azure.

 Important:The Azure integration with SaaS Management will fail if consent is not given to both the AuditLog.Read.All and the Directory.Read.All permissions.
-For details, refer to the Microsoft List signIns documentation section.
+For details, see the Microsoft List signIns documentation section.

 Description |